VertaAI/modeldb/client/verta/docs/tutorials/organizations/organizations.rst

 Organizations
 =============

-Organizations within the Verta platform helps you manage access to resources while facilitating collaboration.
+Organizations within the Verta platform help you manage access to resources while facilitating collaboration.
 You can start by `creating an organization <create_organization.html>`_, which then allows you to:

 * `Manage members <manage_members.html>`_ to control visibility;
-* `Manage teams <manage_teams.html>`_ to facilitate collaboration and handling access control;
+* `Manage teams <manage_teams.html>`_ to facilitate collaboration and handle access control;
 * `Manage default permissions <manage_permissions.html>`_ of resources that belong to the organization.

 .. note::